PRU-Robotic/jetson-rpi-image-processing/README.md

 2. Using USB Camera for higher FPS and better software quality rather than CSI cameras.
 Further, 64-bit OS is not suitable with CSI cameras in general.

+3. For USB cameras opencv index is: `In Raspberry Pi 4, videoCapture(1)` and `Jetson Nano devices, videoCapture(0)`.

-3. WIP: `tensorflow` library is unavailable to install and use in Raspberry Pi 64-bit OS, currently.
+4. WIP: `tensorflow` library is unavailable to install and use in Raspberry Pi 64-bit OS, currently.
 [Click to see the issue!](https://github.com/PRU-Robotic/jetson-rpi-image-processing/issues/1)

 </div>